aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/digital-asset.md

 ## My Collections Page

-This page displays all the collections that have been created under the current move module.
-You can click on the contract address, that would redirect you to the Aptos Explorer site where you can see your collection.
+This page displays all the collections that have been created under the current Move module.
+You can click on the contract address, which redirects you to the Aptos Explorer site where you can see your collection.

-When you are ready to use a collection on the Public Mint Page, you would want to copy the collection address and assign it to the `collection_id` on the `frontend/config.ts` file.
+When you are ready to use a collection on the Public Mint Page, you need to copy the collection address and assign it to the `collection_id` on the `frontend/config.ts` file.

 Some stats are available on this page, like the amount of minted NFTs and Max Supply of the NFTs.